 The best way to think about machine learning is that it processes millions of data sets and searches for patterns.
 And it does this at a much higher rate of accuracy than traditional methods.
 Today’s telecommunication network operations centers process billions of events daily.
-Federos Machine Learning helps the operators by analysing specific fault, performance, and event streams; enabling them to understand the context of alarms and interpret any potential service impacting events.
+Federos Machine Learning helps the operators by analyzing specific fault, performance, and event streams; enabling them to understand the context of alarms and interpret any potential service impacting events.
 This is important as in most cases service impacting events will violate Service Level Agreements (SLA’s).
 Avoiding SLA breaches has a direct and positive financial impact and also improves customer satisfaction levels.
 Federos machine learning can help to avoid widespread network outages borne of the network complexity and rare events.
 Machine learning handles complexity and rarity better and faster than the best NOC experts.It will identify, isolate, and detect the root cause fast.

 The field of machine learning (ML) as applied to the telecommunication network is in its infancy.
-To date most ML use cases have been applied to voice assist bots in customer care.
+To date, most ML use cases have been applied to voice assist bots in customer care.
 ML applied to the NOC has the potential to improve customer satisfaction by reducing MTTR and lower operational cost by offloading outlier detection to machines not humans.

 Federos is at the forefront in applying machine learning within the telecommunications industry, and this fully integrated solution delivers the pace required to Assure Business Availability at Scale.